December 6th Public Input Meeting

 The vision for the entire park is to create a state-of-the-art botanical garden with Floridian, tropical landscaping, plants, and water features throughout the site; an open-air event lawn; a separate event facility/building for indoor and/or covered weddings and private events; a commercial kitchen annex building to serve the historic home-turned-restaurant.
 The redeveloped McNab Botanical Gardens will accommodate not only casual and fine dining, but also art exhibits, educational seminars, small music concerts, and much more.
 A children’s garden and a potential book or gift shop may also be part of the project.
 While the concept calls for private operators for the restaurant, café, and potential wine bar in the basement, the Garden itself will remain open to the public during business hours and be operated by a professional park operator in cooperation with the Master Operator.

 The Request for Proposals (RFP) for a Master Operator to design, fund, build, maintain, and operate the McNab House and Botanical Gardens Restaurant and Garage Café was due June 9th, 2022, and no proposals were received.
-The CRA is researching other avenues to locate a viable, unique and capable restaurant operations/operators that complement the Conceptual Master Plan vision.
-Of importance, the CRA is seeking an experienced real estate/restaurant operator who will oversee designing funding, building, operating, and maintaining the McNab House restaurant and café, particularly one that has extensive experience with multiple types of food and beverage operations, catering or events, tenant financing, construction, and property management.
+After the deadline to submit an RFP, the CRA received an unsolicited proposal from Mad Room Hospitality; a viable, unique and capable restaurant operator specializing in historic venues and landmarks.

 This project is broken into two phases.
 Phase 1 of the project includes the McNab House and Garage operations, which include the outdoor patio dining, kitchen annex building, and loading and/or garbage disposal area off SE 23rd Avenue.
 The CRA recognizes that the Phase 2 of the Garden is not fully defined and will take time to come to fruition, thereby allowing a Proposers of the RFP to begin operations at the McNab House restaurant while the remainder of the Garden is designed and built.